t-sanchez/ada-parliament-ML/README.md

 ### Visualization
 Using the d3.js framework, we work on visualising our Data.
 The details are in the `05-Viz` folder.

-### License
-The License of the data is available [here](https://www.parlament.ch/en/services/open-data-webservices).
-We can use it under some sensible restrictions (not alter it, indicate the date of the download, ...)
 ## Deliverables
 The final result will take the form of an online website presenting different interactive visualisations of the results we obtain.
 The website will mostly be developped by [this team](https://github.com/jmuth/parliament-viz.ch) (Joachim Muth, Gael Lederrey and Jonas Racine), and we will provide them with more processed data.
 ## Timeplan